rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 ### New "soon", potentially short

+1. "Tell X I say hi."
+It happened when I was visiting some colleges with youngest.
+(You're at Grinnell?
+Tell X I say "Hi".)
+Students tell me alumni say it to them.
+(That is, the alums say something like "Is SamR still at Grinnell?
+If so, send my regards.")
+I do it, too.
+   But *why*?
+Many of those messages get lost.  ("Which alum says hi?
+   I don't know; I talked to a lot.
+But many of them say hi.")
+And it doesn't take that much longer to send the regards yourself.
+So the natural thing to do would be to follow up the "send my regards to X" with a note sending your own regards.
+I'm trying to do that myself.
+1. "faculty" - singular or plural verb forms? http://www.dictionary.com/e/collective-nouns/.
+When I write things like "faculty have chosen", Grammarly always tells me to use "faculty *has* chosen".
+But that feels wrong to me.
+So I change my text to "faculty *members* have chosen", which makes both of us happy.
+   But do I really have to change?
+Let's see what the InterWeb tells me.

 1. Bridging/interdisciplinary courses.
 Which ones would I like to teach?
    Something on digital humanities with Erik or Sarah.
 Someting on digital art with Jeremy, Andrew, and/or Justin.
 History of computers with Mike Guenther.
 Technology policy as part of policy studies.
    Piracy :-).
 But more than any of those, I'd like to teach Tutorial again.

+1. Using mail signatures as templates.

 1. Cascading consequences.
 Change in schedule of courses that eliminates one of our primary teaching slots.
 So we start to move from 4x50